cutsea110/cargo-anatomy/README.md

 ```

 Any arguments after the image name are forwarded to `cargo-anatomy`.
 The image
+includes the toolchain `cargo` binary and sets the `CARGO` environment variable
-includes the Rust toolchain so `cargo metadata` works and is based on Alpine
+to that path, so `cargo metadata` works without `rustup`.
+The runtime uses a
-Linux.
+distroless base for a smaller footprint.